mreilaender/Python_CSV/README.md

 # Known Bugs
 - When saving, there will be a blank row between all rows
 - When a file has blank rows, nothing will be displayed (interacts with the first bug)

+# ToDo
+- Merging the database into the TableModel
+- Undo/Redo History